The Car-Replacing Power of Electric Cargo Bikes

 Front Loaders, Longtails, Kid Carriers, Trikes

-There are a wide variety of styles, from Dutch “bakfiets” style models with the cargo hauler positioned in front of the rider, to long-tail models that have an extended wheelbase and long rear rack with the ability to carry oversized panniers.
+There are a wide variety of e-cargo bike styles, from Dutch “bakfiets” models with the cargo hauler positioned in front of the rider, to long-tail models that have an extended wheelbase and long rear rack with the ability to carry oversized panniers.
 Many models can be accessorized for carrying children or even adult passengers.
 They can also be outfitted for use by businesses.

 In Europe, a growing number of delivery companies and postal services are employing electric cargo bikes.
 In Seattle, the University of Washington’s Urban Freight Lab has launched a logistics hub downtown, where goods can be loaded onto electric cargo trikes for “last-mile” delivery--reducing the need for trucks and delivery vans.